starbelly/quotes/README.md

 > Whilst the engine runs the people must work.
 Men, women, and children are yoked together with iron and steam.
 The animal machine - breakable in the best case, subject to a thousand sources of suffering - is chained fast to the iron machine, which knows no suffering and no weariness. - J.P.
 Kay, 1832

+# Erlang

+> Any sufficiently complicated concurrent program in another language contains an ad hoc informally-specified bug-ridden slow implementation of half of Erlang. -- Robert Virding, 2008